-Submerged arc welding processes are typically run as automatic or semi-automatic processes with automatic flux feed delivery systems.
+Submerged Arc Welding (SAW) processes are typically run as automatic or semi-automatic processes with automatic flux feed delivery systems.
 The automation of a sub arc welding process provides the fabricator with a number of distinctive advantages, such as higher quality, higher capacity, and of course much higher productivity in the fabrication process.

 Automatic sub arc welding can be accomplished by moving the work piece underneath the weld head or moving the weld head over a stationary work piece.
 However, no matter how much of the process is automated, it is still important for the operator to have visibility of the welding process and see the parameters of the weld (such as wire feed speed, arc current and voltage, travel speed, and wire stick-out) to ensure that the weld process is running efficiently enough.